 How to make - Easy Homemade Spicy White Bean Chicken Chili

 As the rains begin to fall, and the world turns dark and stormy, my thoughts turn to warm, comfort foods.

 I love that each season seems to have its own menu.

-White Bean Chicken Chili is different from a "traditional" chili in many ways, but mostly, it's made with chicken (DUH), white beans (another DUH) and green chili peppers.
+White Bean Chicken Chili is different from a "traditional" chili in many ways, but mostly, because it's made with chicken, white beans, and green chili peppers.
 No chili powder present.

 While you can certainly use canned white beans in this recipe, I recommend you start with dried beans.

-Well, first of all, dried beans cook longer which allows them to soak up more of the lovely chili infused cooking liquid.
+The first reason is dried beans cook longer which allows them to soak up more of the lovely chili-infused cooking liquid.

-Second, dried beans are not previously processed, do not have added salt AND do not come in a can that is coated with BPA or Bisphenol - both linked to cancers.
+Second, dried beans are not previously processed, do not have added salt, AND do not come in a can that may be coated with BPA or Bisphenol - both linked to cancers.